hbctraining/variant_analysis/lessons/11_IGV.md

 <img src="../img/Resize_button_IGV.png" width="400">
 </p>

-Now the tracks should fit into the window space a but better and look like:
+Now the tracks should fit into the window space a bit better and look like:

 <p align="center">
 <img src="../img/Resized_to_window_IGV.png" width="800">
 </p>

-> **NOTE:** If you have too few tracks, like we have here, they likely won't encompass all of the white space or if you have too many tracks, IGV might not be able to cram them all into the window and you will have a scroll bar on the side.
+> **NOTE:** If you have too few tracks, like we have here, they likely won't encompass all of the white space or, if you have too many tracks, IGV might not be able to cram them all into the window and you will have a scroll bar on the side.

 We can also manually adjust the track height by right-clicking on the track that we want to alter in size and the left-clicking "Change Track Height.."